43A.30 Payment of premiums.

 Subd.
 4. Employee insurance trust fund.
 The commissioner of employee relations may direct that all or a part of the amounts paid for life insurance, hospital, medical, and dental benefits, and optional coverages authorized for eligible employees and other eligible persons be deposited by the state in an employee insurance trust fund in the state treasury, from which the approved claims of eligibles are to be paid.
 Investment income and investment losses attributable to the investment of the fund shall be credited to the fund.
 There is appropriated from the fund to the commissioner amounts needed to pay the approved claims of eligibles, related service charges, insurance premiums, and refunds.
 The commissioner shall not market or self-insure life insurance.
 The commissioner may market and self-insure dental and optional coverages.
 Nothing in this subdivision precludes the commissioner from determining plan design, providing informational materials, or communicating with employees about coverages.

 Subd.
 5. Administration.
 The commissioner of employee relations may administer the employee insurance program.
-The commissioner may assess agencies, and employers of persons eligible for state-paid insurance and benefits under section 43A.24, the cost of these administrative services, including assessment, referral, and training services provided by the employee assistance program under section 43A.319, and include it in the amounts billed for life insurance, hospital, medical, and dental benefits, and optional coverages authorized.
+The commissioner may assess agencies, and employers of persons eligible for state-paid insurance and benefits under section 43A.24, the cost of these administrative services, including diagnostic and referral services provided by the employee assistance program under section 43A.319, and include it in the amounts billed for life insurance, hospital, medical, and dental benefits, and optional coverages authorized.
 Receipts from the assessments must be deposited in the state treasury and credited to a special account in the employee insurance trust fund and are appropriated to the commissioner to pay these administrative costs.

 Subd.
 6. Contingency reserve.
 The commissioner shall maintain a contingency reserve within the employee insurance trust fund.
 The reserve must be used to increase the controls over medical plan provisions and insurance costs for the state's employee populations.
 The reserve consists of appropriations from the general fund, receipts from billings to agencies, and credited investment gains and losses attributable to balances in the account.
-The State Board of Investment shall invest the assets of the account according to section 11A.24.
+The state board of investment shall invest the assets of the account according to section 11A.24.

 Official Publication of the State of Minnesota